coskunforex/amazon-trend-web/daily_report.md

   {% if mode == 'demo' %}
     <div class="upgrade-banner" role="status">
       You’re using the free demo.
-Last 6 weeks only, advanced filters disabled.
+Last 6 weeks and 50 results only, advanced filters disabled.
       <a href="{{ url_for('checkout') }}" class="btn small">Upgrade to Pro</a>
     </div>
   {% endif %}